 Staying in 1-star hotels.
 Drinking tap water.
 Mosquitoes.
 Scarcity of steel-cut oatmeal and fresh fruit and vegetables.

 - You had serious problems in the Mojave Desert.

 Yes, I almost died, but was rescued by angels.
 You can read about this in my posts of those days.
 Having to be rescued is a humbling experience.
-I accepted a ride to Kingman, AZ, skipping a little over 100 miles of trail.
+I accepted a ride to Kingman, AZ, skipping about 125 miles of trail.
 The alternative was dire, so I made the right decision.
-If possible, I will make up those miles in the desert during the second leg of my walk.
+(I made up those miles in the desert during Phase 2 of my walk.)

 - Will you be accepting other rides in the future?